Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 Pick what you enjoy and move regularly to boost mental health!

-Start your journey to a healthier, happier you now!
+Start your journey to a healthier, more balanced you today.

 There are many emotional challenges that come with mobility issues, including feelings of frustration, isolation, and even depression.
 Losing the ability to move freely can create a sense of dependence on others, which can affect self-esteem and confidence.
 Everyday tasks, once taken for granted, may feel overwhelming or unattainable, increasing stress and anxiety.